mongodb/mongo-ruby-driver/README.md

 ### Ruby Versions

-The driver works and is consistently tested on Ruby 1.8.7 and 1.9.3 as well as JRuby 1.6.x and 1.7.x.
+The driver is stable and is consistently tested on Ruby 1.8.7, 1.9.3, and 2.0.0 as well as JRuby 1.7.x.

 Note that if you're on 1.8.7, be sure that you're using a patchlevel >= 249.
 There are some IO bugs in earlier versions.